dharp/deknapp.github.io/pages/docs/read_fehm_zone.md

 > > zone/zonn file is less than or equal to the number of nodes in the
 > > MO.\
 > > \
-> > The second token zone|zonn does not have any effect other than
+> > The second token zonezonn does not have any effect other than
 > > specify that the input file is of the zone/zonn format.
 The
 > > zone/zonn option is controled by the value of the zone/zonn keyword
 > > that is read from inside the input file.
 If the keyword 'zone' is